-The KY Guardianship Association is proud to announce the establishment of the John Reginald "Reg" White Scholarship.
-A native of Vine Grove, KY, Reg was a 1976 graduate of the University of Kentucky School of Social Work.
+The Kentucky Guardianship Association established the John Reginald "Reg" White Scholarship in 2010.
+A native of Vine Grove, Kentucky, Reg was a 1976 graduate of the University of Kentucky, School of Social Work.
 Upon graduation, he worked in institutional community settings serving individuals with physical and developmental disabilities.
-His career in public service with Kentucky's Cabinet for Health and Family Services included working in the social work department at Eastern State Hospital, the public guardianship program, and the statewide adult protection and guardianship services branch.
+His career in public service with Kentucky's Cabinet for Health and Family Services included working in the social work department at Eastern State Hospital, the public guardianship program, and adult protective services.

 The first scholarship was awarded for the Spring Semester of 2010 to UK Social Work student, Angela DeFebbo.
 Angela went on to the University Of Louisville to work on her Masters of Social Work degree.
-The recipient of the Fall 2010 scholarship,was Sara McCullough, also from the University of Kentucky.
-Her career goal is to work with vulnerable adults in long term care settings.
+The recipient of the fall 2010 scholarship was Sara McCullough, also from the University of Kentucky.
+Her career goal was to work with vulnerable adults in long term care settings.

 The Kentucky Guardianship Association awards two $1,000 scholarships each academic year which are awarded at the KGA annual Fall Conference.
 The scholarships are available to any Junior and Senior Social Work students enrolled in Kentucky’s public universities.

 - In Junior or Senior year of studies

 - Expressed interest in working with adult populations

 - Willing and able to give a short talk to members of the Kentucky Guardianship Association at the annual conference or a membership meeting.
 Conference registration, travel expenses and a one year membership in KGA will be paid by KGA.